coldmayo/KlaudOS/commands.md

 ![echo](assets/plot.png)

-input command: being klaud plot x
+input command: klaud plot x

 ### klaud plot point
 Plots a point at a specified location.
 To add more points to plot run the command again.
 The point just plotted will be in the form of a 'X' while the previous points are in the form of a 'O'.
 To clear the plot run the klaud plot clear command